lino-framework/book/docs/specs/ledger.rst

 ================

 Every movement of a financial transaction "moves" some amount either **out of** or **into** a given account.
-For some reasons beyond the scope of this book, accountants didn't want to express this "direction" of a movement simply by saying "decrease" and "increase" and an either positive or negative number, they wanted an explicit word for it and called it **debiting** and **crediting**.
+Accountants don't want to express this "direction" of a movement simply by using an either positive or negative number, they want an explicit word for it and call it **debiting** and **crediting**.
+A *debit* entry in an account represents a transfer of value *to* that account, and a *credit* entry represents a transfer *from* the account.

-Lino stores the amount of a crediting movement as a negative number.
+By convention, Lino stores the amount of a *debiting* movement as a *negative* number in the database.
+As an :term:`end user` you don't need to know this because amounts are always shown translated into "debit" or "credit".

+A sales invoice *debits* the customer's account (an :term:`asset`) and *credits* the turnover account (a :term:`revenue`).
+The payment of this invoice *credits* the customer's account and *debits* your bank account (causing its balance to increase because it is an :term:`asset`).

+A purchase invoice *credits* the supplier's account (a :term:`liability`) and *debits* the costs account (an :term:`expense`).
+The payment of this invoice *debits* the supplier's account and *credits* your bank account (causing its balance to decrease because it is an :term:`asset`).

+Every journal has its specific default booking direction (configured in :attr:`Journal.dc`).
+For example a (positive) amount in a sales invoice means the opposite direction of a (positive) amount in a purchase invoice.

+See also :ref:`xl.specs.sheets.accounting_eq`.

-When migrating from Lino before 20201008, keep in mind that that a **checked** dc field means credit and **not checked** means debit.
+When migrating from Lino before 20201008, keep in mind that that a **checked** :attr:`dc` field means *credit* and **not checked** means *debit*.

 .. class:: DC

   A choicelist with the two values "debit" and "credit".

-  It can be used e.g. to express the "expected" or "normal" booking direction for a journal, account or report.
+  It can be used e.g. to express the "expected" or "normal" booking direction for a journal, account or field in an accounting report.

 >>> rt.show(ledger.DC)
 ======= ======== ========